robin-raymond/zax.io/concurrency.md

 TemplatedTaskResult :: type {

     producer : :: type {
+        // the consumer scheduler will call this routine to perform the
-        // perform the next batch of coroutine work callable : (status : Coroutine.Status)()
+        // next batch of task work
+        callable : (status : Coroutine.Status)()

-        // request the start the cancellation process cancel : ()()
+        // this routine tells the co-routine to start the cancellation process
+        // the next time `callable()` is invoked cancel : ()()

+        // this function must be installed by the consumer which will
+        // schedule a call to the co-routine `callable()` function; this
+        // function is called by the producer when it needs to schedule
-        // request the suspended task be rescheduled again resume : ()()
+        // itself for more work after an external event has completed resume : ()()
     }